Dorie’s Resource Guide for Entrepreneurial Professionals:

 The Apps, Productivity Tools, Products & Services I Use

 Hi there!
-Like you, I work a lot.
-In 2015, I gave 74 talks on four continents, and I write a blog post every 2-3 days.
+Like you, I work a lot – traveling to give speeches, blogging, consulting, coaching, and more.
 As a result, I’m often asked about the tools I use to stay productive.
 Whether you’re an entrepreneur or an entrepreneurial professional working inside a company, it’s important to make your work time count, so you can get important things done and enjoy life even more.
-This is my collection of 15 of my absolute favorites – the products and tools I swear by on the road and when I’m working at home.
+This is a collection of my absolute favorites – the products and tools I swear by on the road and when I’m working at home.
 Please note that some of the links below are affiliate links, meaning that I’ll get a small commission if you order them.
 Every product is one that I use regularly.
 I hope you enjoy.

 I hope you’ve enjoyed these resources.
-If you’d like to delve even deeper, feel free to check out the 400+ free articles on my website, or read my books Reinventing You and Stand Out.
+If you’d like to delve even deeper, feel free to check out the 400+ free articles on my website, or read my books Reinventing You, Stand Out, and the newest member of the family, Entrepreneurial You.
 Thanks and good luck.